reegis/deflex/docs/input_data.rst

     The efficiency of the heating technology.

 source: ``str``
     The source that the heating technology uses.
-Examples are coal, oil for commodities, but it could also be electrcitiy in case of a heat pump.
+Examples are coal, oil for commodities, but it could also be electricity in case of a heat pump.
+    Except for `electricity` the combination of `source` and `source region` has to exist in the `commodity sources` table.
+The `electricity` source will be connected to the electricity bus of the region defined in `source region`.

 source region: ``str``
-    The region where the source comes from.
+    The region where the source comes from (see `source`).

 Chp - heat plants